crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 ### (11) Assigned Timestamps

-After you start scoring races, your assigned times will start to show in here.
+After you start scoring races, your assigned times will start to show here.
 You can switch between events by using the dropdown, or move to the next | previous event with the buttons on the side:

 ![image-20240602110317753](assets/image-20240602110317753.png)